robbytables/bug-free-invention/unit-1-variables/instructor-resources/01-welcome/01-welcome-slides.md

 ## Group Exercise: Programming in Pseudocode

-Let's write pseudocode that gives instructions on how to {give someone a high five}.
+Let's write pseudocode that gives instructions on how to make your favorite cocktail (or coffee or tea or bowl of cereal, it doesn't really matter).

 Include every step required.
 Remember, computers are very literal!